CesarM-OChem/cs50-series/cs50-x/week-3/ps2-plurality/README.md

-# Sort
+# Plurality

 ## To begin

 Here was proposed that I complement an already existing code to finish the vote counting of a plurality election without modify any part of the existing code.
-Here I was able to see what it if to extend the previous work of a team.
+Here I was able to see what it if to extend a team's previous work.

 ## Text extracted from CS50: